inzrb/PaintPane/README.md

 Get Started
 -----------

-To get started using Pure, go to the [Pure CSS website][Pure].
-The website has extensive documentation and examples necessary to get you started using Pure.

 1.First,You should include jQuery  on your page.

    Please make sure that the `jQuery`  version you are using is 1.7+,or it maybe doesn't work well.